Hello friends!

 Cliffs of Moher!

+The next morning Tym and I were able to sleep in a bit and then head out to Blarney, Ireland.
 To get to Blarney we took the bus from Cork and it was only like a 20 minute ride.
 Unfortunately it rained all morning and the whole time we were at Blarney but I was still glad we went!
 Blarney is an old castle and fortress and is famous for the Blarney kissing stone.
 It is said to give you good luck, no surprise we area in Ireland, but it is supposed to give you an edge over all components and aspects of life.
 We toured around the grounds and head towards the castle.
 The Blarney castle is half in ruins, half still decently built.
 So we climbed the wet, slippery back stairs until we got to the top to kiss the stone.
 Tym is afraid of heights and the railings around the fortress weren't that great but he still climbed up there!
 Of course, I was told I had to kiss the stone first so I sat down and leaned my head and shoulders over an open 5 stories to the ground, and kissed the rectangular black stone.
 Came up and it was Tym's turn.
 Same thing, sit, lean, arc down toward the stone and come up with all the blood rushing to your face.
 Got our picture taken and headed to continue wandering around the castle grounds.
 Because it was raining, the grounds were pretty quiet so we spend another hour walking and taking pictures before heading back to the bus to return to Cork.

 Back in Cork, Nickie and Tyler made us dinner and we sat and talked about things back at home before heading out for the night.
 We didn't stay out very long on Friday night because we knew St. Patrick's Day was going to be a long one.